Tax Lessons From Tom Brady

 Not all firms offer deferred compensation and there are risks associated with the practice.
 The main one is counterparty risk, which means that if your company is not around by the time you ask for your deferred compensation, you don’t get your money.
 That may be a significant risk for small organizations, but the larger the employer and the more profitable it is, the smaller the risk of the company not being around the next year to pay you.
 So for instance, if you are in your 50s and you plan to retire at 60, it can make a huge difference to your tax bill if you defer your annual bonus until after you retire – when your marginal tax rate usually decreases.
 If you’re a parent expecting to take a few years off to focus on your young children, deferring compensation towards those years can also be an interesting option.

-Tom is probably not thinking about this type of personal finance decision right now as he prepares for the big game Sunday, but knowing Tom (ok fine… reading about him) you bet he’s sat down with his people at some point to ensure that he is strategic about his money decisions.
+Tom is probably not thinking about this type of personal finance decision right now as he prepares for the big game Sunday, but knowing Tom (ok fine… reading about him) you bet he’s sat down with his wealth manager at some point to ensure that he is strategic about his money decisions with a comprehensive financial plan.
 Why?
-Because he understands that just because he’s a master on the field, it doesn’t mean he will have all the answers when it comes to his money.
+Because he understands that just because he’s a master on the field, it doesn’t mean he will have all the answers when it comes to his money, and so he needs help for a professional advisor to serve has his financial quarterback.

 If you enjoyed this post, check out Personal Training For Your Money.